ademselmani/AI-Emergency/README.md

 <p align="center">
   <em><em>
   RescueOn is an intelligent emergency coordination web app for medical teams, developed as part of the coursework at Esprit School of Engineering.
-Features real-time triage tracking and decision support tools.
+Features real-time triage tracking and decision support tools
 </em>
  .</em>
 </p>